mathetian/PageDB/README.md

 ```

 ### 4. Compression Ration
-PageDB provide compact feature to compression raw database.
+PageDB provides a method for compression of raw database.
 However, it only can compress fillsync, which is the most application situation.
 That can be called time-memory trade-off technology.

 ```
             Before Compression  |  After Compression Raw Size:   230 MB                   131 MB
 ```

 ## Usage
-I test our `CustomdDB` it on Ubuntu 13.10, so if you have any problem, please feel free to send email to me.
+I test our `PageDB` it on Ubuntu 13.10, so if you have any problem, please feel free to send email to me.

 ### 1. Compile and Installation
 `PageDB` use GNU Make to handle compilation, you can find detail information from [this url](www.gnu.com/Make/).